Zoya-Hashmi/msds19005_COVID19_DLSpring2020/README.md

 |with Focal Loss|95%-0.69|96%-0.83|
 |without-Focal Loss|96%-0.68(acc-F1)|96%-0.90|

 In the following images pper row corresponds to confusion matrices obtained per class with application of focal loss.
-And the bottom row corresponds to the confusion matrices obtained when no focal loss is applied.
+And the bottom row corresponds to the confusion matrices obtained when no focal loss is applied (clearly demonstrating how focal loss improves the representation learning of sparse classes).
 ## ResNet

 <img src="https://github.com/Zoya-Hashmi/msds19005_COVID19_DLSpring2020/blob/master/results/res.png" width=800 height=400>